auditOne/documentation/markdowns/How_to_vote_on_governance.md

 ### **Congratulations!**
 You have now succesfully voted on Persistence governance!

-You will be taken back to the overview page and will see that your vote has gone through.
+You will be taken back to the overview page and will see your vote.

 ![overview](https://user-images.githubusercontent.com/95366163/159241303-4e6178fc-0d00-4366-a555-2ea629fa3118.png)